-7. Environmental Initiatives in 2010
+7. Environmental Initiatives in 2011

-7.1 Rolling Programmes for Energy Saving Retrofit and Renewable Energy Projects
+7.1 Rolling Programmes for Energy-saving Retrofit and Renewable Energy Projects

 The Agency has been working closely with EMSD and ArchSD in exploring new energy-saving opportunities with a view to further reducing energy consumption in JUBs.
-Four major energy consumption areas, namely, air-conditioning, luminaries, electrical installations and lift operation, were identified for continued and focussed action.
-We also carried out energy retrofit projects proposed by EMSD to upgrade the existing installations progressively in a cost-effective manner according to a coordinated implementation programme.
+Four major energy consumption areas, namely air-conditioning, luminaries, electrical installations and lift operation, were identified for continued and focused action.
+We also carried out energy retrofit projects proposed by EMSD to upgrade the existing installations progressively in a cost-effective according coordinated manner to а implementation programme.

-The programme included replacement of existing plant and equipment at the end of their economic life with more energy-efficient alternatives, such as replacing existing T8 fluorescent lights with T5 lights, replacing spot ceiling lights with compact fluorescent lights, replacing quartz lights in all lifts with Light Emitting Diodes (LED) type, replacing existing exit sign lighting with LEDs, and installation of frequency inverters and automatic tube cleansing systems in air conditioning systems.
-To promote the use of renewal energy, installation of photovoltaic panels in the Government quarters at Cloudridge was completed in early 2009.
-The energy saving achieved is being monitored.
-We will continue to promote the use of renewal energy in new projects including Government offices and quarters such as the Trade and Industry Tower in Kai Tak development area.
+The programme included replacement of existing plant and equipment at the end of their economic life with more energy-efficient alternatives, such as replacing existing T8 fluorescent lights with T5 lights, replacing spot ceiling lights with compact fluorescent lights, replacing quartz lights in all lifts with Light Emitting Diodes (LED) type, replacing existing exit sign lighting with LEDs, and installation of frequency inverters and automatic tube cleansing systems in air-conditioning systems.